manuel-russello/ICp-banking-microservices/README.md

 # Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
 MPLbank integrates an Account Management System running on IBM Mainframe.
 On top of this component, an API layer based on IBM API Connect has been set up to deliver a banking API.
 It makes banking services reachable through API from all kind of applications.
 IBM Cloud private has been configured into the LinuxOne LinuxONE Community Cloud.

-IBM Cloud Private is a private cloud platform for developing and running workloads locally.
-It is an integrated environment that enables you to design, develop, deploy and manage on-premises, containerized cloud applications behind a firewall.
-It includes the container orchestrator Kubernetes, a private image repository, a management console and monitoring frameworks.

 ![alt text](images/architecture_pattern.png "Architecture")